pavelgj/chopin/README.md

   // set new token for this view chopin.setToken(this, 'newToken');
 ```
-For example, a url like this /a/1234/4321 will tell the root view to load view id 'a'
+For example, a url like this /aaa/foo/bar will tell the root view to load view id 'aaa'
-and assign history token 1234 to it.
-If view 'a' contains a sub-view (lets say 'b'), then
+and assign history token 'foo' to it.
+If view 'aaa' contains a sub-view (lets say 'bbb'), then
-token 4321 will be passed to 'b'.
+token bar will be passed to 'bbb'.
 And so on.

-If view 'b' would call setToken('5432') then the URL will automatically update to
+If view 'bbb' calls setToken('baz') then the URL will automatically update to
-/a/1234/5432.
+/a/foo/baz.
+If view 'aaa' setToken('auz') then the URL will automatically update
+to '/a/aux'.
+Setting history token in the middle of the view stack strips the tail.